There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

-Ready to journey to the Norway Pavilion at Epcot?
+Are you ready to journey through the magical land of the Norway Pavilion at Epcot?

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Which means if you click on certain links, I may receive a small commission at no additional charge to you.